lakshmisrinidhp/Programming_DataScience_ID2214_Final_Project/README.md

 # Personalised Fitness Plan Generator (Fine-Tuned LLM)

+URL for the UI for the fine-tuned LLM: https://huggingface.co/spaces/lakshmisrinidh/iris

 This project builds a simple web application that generates a **7-day personalised fitness and lifestyle plan** based on a user’s profile.
 It is powered by **fine-tuned open-source Large Language Models (LLMs)** and runs on **CPU-only inference** inside a Hugging Face Space.